agrbin/v8boinc-remote/README.md

 ## v8boinc init NAME [DESCRIPTION]

-This command will create `.gitignore` file, internally used `.v8boinc` folder and minimal `app.json` for your scientific application and download and verify binaries used to test the application locally.
+This command will create `.gitignore` file, internally used `.v8boinc` folder and minimal `app.json` for your application and download and verify binaries used to test the application locally.

 While `.v8boinc` is git ignored, you must call this command each time you start working on a freshly cloned app.